First stop.. VILLA D’ESTE.

 Cascading down a series of tiered levels with intersecting pathways every corner you take another fountain comes into view.

-There are grotto’s everywhere, even inside the Villa and the fish ponds and water course are reminiscent of The Alcarzar of Cordoba and the Alhambra in Granada, two magnificent Moorish Palaces from the 12 century in southern Spain.
+There are grotto’s everywhere, even inside the Villa and the fish ponds and water course are reminiscent of The Alcarzar of Cordoba and the Alhambra in Granada, two magnificent Moorish Palaces from the 12 century

 There were 16 fountains we counted as well as a wall of over 300 spouts stretching over 100m long.